opensourceblueprint/opensourceblueprint.github.io/README.md

+> [!IMPORTANT]
+> This site has been largely replaced by http://superveggie.delivery/blueprint

 # Blueprint OS

 BlueprintOS is an open-source project inspired by Bryan Johnson's Blueprint.
 This project aims to help individuals build their Autonomous Self by optimizing health and wellness through data-driven decision-making.